Person sitting in front of computer screen

 AGRI-FOOD DIGITAL AND DATA SCIENCE TRAINING

-GEMS Learning currently provides modular, non-credit digital and data science training for working professionals and students interested in hands-on food, agriculture, and natural resource applications.
+GEMS Learning provides modular, non-credit digital and data science training for students and working professionals interested in hands-on food, agriculture, and natural resource applications.
 Across the curriculum, instructors have built their course content from their own work tackling small- to large-scale, often complex, data science projects to solve real-world agricultural problems.
-Our courses give you the practical knowledge to tackle data-science challenges across the agri-food sciences.
+Our non-credit training courses give you the practical knowledge to tackle data-science challenges across the agri-food sciences.

 Course Fees